k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/13_discovery_pipeline_settings.md

 1. Unchecking the **Override** checkbox on the Baseline rule to remove all overrides at once.
 2. Clicking the **revert** icon at the lower-left pane of the screen to reset the plugin order to its original sequence.
 3. Clicking the **revert** icon at the lower-right pane of the screen to reset the plugin's current settings back to the baseline.
-   * Note that if this is a project-level plugin, reverting to the baseline would delete it (since this plugin is not part of the baseline).
+   * Note that reverting to the baseline would delete project-level plugins as they are not part of the baseline.

 ## Project Rules